NVIDIA/OpenSeq2Seq/docs/sources/source/speech-synthesis/tacotron-2.rst

 magnitude spectrogram (also called an energy spectrogram) and the second is the mel spectrogram (which is used in the original paper).
 The mel spectrogram is a lossy compression of the magnitude spectrogram.
-It is advised to use the htk algorithm to compute mels and to leave it unnormalized.
-From experience, it is easier to learn attention with mel spectrograms, hence easier to generate audio.
-However, training with magnitude spectrograms results in better sound quality as the audio is recontrusted via Griffin-Lim which takes as input a magnitude spectrogram.
+It is advised to use the htk algorithm to compute mel spectrograms and to leave it unnormalized.
+From experience, it is easier to learn attention with mel spectrograms, and hence easier to learn to generate audio.
+However, training with magnitude spectrograms results in better sound quality as the audio is reconstructed via Griffin-Lim which takes magnitude spectrograms as input.

-A peusdo metric for audio quality is how well attention is learned.
+A pseudo metric for audio quality is how well attention is learned.
 Ideally, we want a nice clear diagonal alignment.
 The current models should learn attention between 10k - 20k steps.